Yeovilton

-Yeovilton /ˈjoʊvᵻltən/ is a village and former civil parish, now in the parish of Yeovilton and District, in Somerset, England, 1 mi east of Ilchester and 5 mi north of Yeovil, in South Somerset district.
-The parish had a population of 1,226 in the 2011 census, estimated at 1,418 in 2019.
-This includes Podimore (also known as Puddimore or Milton Podimore) and the hamlets of Speckington and Bridgehampton.
+Yeovilton /ˈjoʊvᵻltən/ is a village in Somerset, England, 1 mi east of Ilchester and 5 mi north of Yeovil.
+It had a population of 1,226 in the 2011 census, estimated at 1,418 in 2019.

+The village is part of Yeovilton and District civil parish, which includes Limington, Podimore (also known as Puddimore or Milton Podimore) and the hamlets of Speckington and Bridgehampton.
 The village includes RNAS Yeovilton (HMS Heron) and the associated Fleet Air Arm Museum.

 History

 Yeovilton is close to the route of the Fosse Way, a Roman road that linked Exeter (Isca Dumnoniorum) in South West England to Lincoln (Lindum Colonia) in the East Midlands, via Ilchester (Lindinis), Bath (Aquae Sulis), Cirencester (Corinium), Leicester (Ratae Corieltauvorum) and Newark-on-Trent.
 There is evidence of a Romano-British farmstead under what is now an airfield.

 Between 899 and 925, an estate in Yeovilton was granted by King Edward and between 955 and 959 King Eadwig gave a further holding of five hides to Brihtric.
 The parish of Yeovilton was part of the hundred of Somerton, while Podimore was part of the Whitley Hundred.

 In 1411 the lord of the manor was John Rogers, who also held the manor of Barwick.
 By 1602, these had been inherited by Henry Lyte.
 The holding was purchased by G. D. W. Digby of Sherborne Castle in Dorset in 1857 and remained with the Digby family until 1919.

 In 1939, the village was chosen as the site for the RNAS Yeovilton air base, which was used for engagements during World War II.
-The associated Fleet Air Arm Museum, an aircraft museum, was opened on the site of the airfield in 1964.
+The associated Fleet Air Arm Museum, was opened on the site of the airfield in 1964.
 Since 1993 the Fleet Air Arm’s Memorial Church has been the Church of St Bartholomew in Yeovilton.
 The village was host to a stage start of the Tour of Britain in 2007.